Want to learn more about taxes for freelancers in Bulgaria?

 Social security contributions when freelancing in Bulgaria

 Income derived from freelancing in Bulgaria is considered Social Security income.
 This means that freelancers need to pay social security contributions over their actual monthly income.
 However, the Bulgarian Social Security Code applies a minimum and maximum monthly income for the purpose of social security.
-Currently, the maximum monthly income for social security is BGN 3400 (EUR 1700).
+Currently, the maximum monthly income for social security is EUR 2100 per month.
 Any income that you earn over that amount is not considered income for the purpose of social security.

-The actual amount of the social security contributions for freelancers that earn more than the maximum income for social security is ~BGN 1000 per month (EUR 500).
+The actual amount of the social security contributions for freelancers that earn more than the maximum income for social security is ~EUR 600 per month.

 What is the effect of social security on the taxes for freelancers in Bulgaria?